Point Defiance Zoo & Aquarium: Beluga Whales

 The zoo used to house beluga whales.
 A previous couple of belugas, Millie and Christy, died almost in unison in 2000.
 Mauyak was sent to Shedd Aquarium in 1997 for breeding, where she gave birth not only to Qannik but also to Miki.

 In March 2009 one of the two belugas, Qannik, died of a blood infection.
-Beethoven, Qannik's tankmate, was sent to SeaWorld, San Antonio, on 5 June 2009.
-Beethoven's brother, Turner, died three years earlier on 7 September 2006 of chronic liver failure, which resulted in Qannik being brought to the zoo in June 2007, soon after Beethoven had recovered from a severe infection.
+Beethoven, Qannik's tankmate, was sent to SeaWorld, San Antonio, on June 5, 2009.
+Turner (Beethoven's brother) died three years earlier on September 7, 2006, of chronic liver failure, which resulted in Qannik being brought to the zoo in June 2007, soon after Beethoven had recovered from a severe infection.

 It's unknown yet if there will be new belugas since Beethoven's departure.
 None are scheduled to arrive any time in the foreseeable future and Rocky Shores currently (temporarily or permanently) houses harbor seals and California sea lions where belugas used to swim.

 Zoolights

-The zoo has been doing something called Zoolights since 1988.
-During the holiday season which is usually between November and January, there are more than 800,000 lights.
-The Zoolights have special displays and maps to go along with it.
-During this time, it is what you would call a winter wonderland.
-As of 2020, visitors have to purchase timed tickets online and guests who are five years or older have to wear masks throughout the zoo.
+Since 1988, the zoo has hosted an annual holiday light display within the park called Zoolights.
+This event is usually held between November and January.
+There are more than 800,000 lights on display based on holiday and zoo animal themes.
+Visitors can purchase tickets to walk through the park at night and view the various lights.